vaishakp/vaishakp.github.io/README.md

 ## General approach
 1. **Find CPU capabilities**.
 Find out the hardware capabilities of the CPU and what major modern institutions are supported and turn them on at compile time.
 In most cases, most performance gains result from the use of all the native instructions, especially the AVX instruction sets.
 I recommend using avx2 over avx512.
 Although avx512 does result in performance gains over avx2, this is not always the case in my experience.
 One of the reasons is that avx512 is power-hungry and results in more thermal throttling.
 Furthermore, it is more common to find and group e.g. 8 double data types to perform a 256-bit vector operation than a 512-bit one.
 2. **FMA**.
 The use of FMA leads to performance gains.
 However, it is to be noted that if math is not written safely, this can lead to large errors.
-E.g. see the following.
+E.g. take a look at the following.
 4. **Linking**.
 The use of static linking often leads to better performance.
 When profiling, it is advantageous to use dynamic libraries with PIC/PIE.
 5. **Lib versions**.
 Using the latest version of libraries e.g. SpEC ID solver uses PETSc internally.
 The use of recent versions showed performance benefits.
 6. **Consistent compiling**.
 Once the optimization flags are chosen,
  1. ensure the compilation of all the third-party libraries and the main application (SpEC here) with the same flags.
  2. compile all dependencies, third-party software, and the main application with the same compiler.
 7. **Compilers**.
 Common choices are clang (llvm, amd), Intel (icc), gcc.
    1. On AMD machines, use AMD's new clang compiler, available in the AOCC compiler suite.
 This is supposed to lead to code that is adapted to AMD CPUs.
-However, AMD's clang could not be used to successfully compile SpEC will all optimizations turned on, due to possible bugs.
+However, AMD's clang could not be used to compile SpEC successfully will all optimizations turned on, due to possible bugs.
 I will talk about this later.
    2. On Intel machines, it is the Intel Parallel Studio or icc for the c/c++ compiler.
    3. The performance of GCC is very much comparable to that of Clang on AMD CPUs.
 9. **Optimization flags**.
 For all production code, use O3, and for debugging use Og.